Tracy Morgan: Early work in comedy and television

 Morgan made his screen debut playing Hustle Man on the sitcom Martin.
-The character sold various items from the "hood", always greeting people with his trademark "What's happ'n, chief?," and had a pet dog he dressed as a rapper.
+The character sold various items from the "hood", always greeting people with his signature "What's happ'n, chief?," and had a pet dog he dressed as a rapper.
 (Later, in the 2003 Chris Rock film Head of State, Morgan appeared as a man watching television, often questioning why they are not watching Martin.)

 Morgan was also a regular cast member on Uptown Comedy Club, a sketch-comedy show filmed in Harlem that aired for two seasons, from 1992 to 1994.

 Morgan joined the cast of the comedy series Saturday Night Live in 1996, and performed as a regular until 2003.
 Producer Lorne Michaels chose him over Stephen Colbert in the final round of auditions.
-Morgan's regular characters included the kindly but deluded vagrant Woodrow; outspoken apartment maintenance man Dominican Lou; lusty Astronaut Jones whose shorts skits ended with blunt sexual propositions towards beautiful extraterrestrial ladies; and Safari Planet host Brian Fellow who was enthusiastic but deeply ignorant about animals.
-Morgan's celebrity impressions on SNL included Della Reese, Harry Belafonte, Maya Angelou and Little Richard.
+Morgan's regular characters included the kindly but deluded vagrant Woodrow; outspoken apartment maintenance man Dominican Lou; lusty Astronaut Jones whose short skits ended with blunt sexual propositions towards beautiful extraterrestrial ladies; and Safari Planet host Brian Fellow who was enthusiastic but deeply ignorant about animals.

 Post-SNL, 30 Rock, and film career

 After leaving the cast of SNL in 2003, Morgan starred in his own sitcom, The Tracy Morgan Show, debuting in 2003.
 The show was subsequently canceled after one season.
-During the same year, he was featured on an episode of Punk'd in which his car was towed from the valet parking.
+During the same year, he was featured on an episode of Punk'd in which his car was towed from valet parking.